KahWee - Web Development, AI Tools & Tech Trends

 • Enterprise: Custom pricing

-The Teams plan still includes 500 credits per user and now offers pooled add-on credits ($40 for 1,000 credits shared across the org).
-Collaboration features like seat management and analytics remain, with more advanced controls coming soon for an extra $10/user/month.
+The Teams plan includes 500 credits per user with pooled add-on credits ($40 for 1,000 credits shared across the org).
+Seat management and analytics included.
+Advanced controls coming for an extra $10/user/month.

 Product Free Tier Individual Plan (Pro) Team/Business Plan Notes